sww1235/connection-diagram-manager/file-format.md

 		description: <str>			# optional description

+wires:			# dictonary of all wire instances defined in project
+				# wires can only have two ends
+				#
+	<str>:		# unique ID of wire instance.
+		type: <str>					# ID of wire type
+		identifier: <str>			# structured name
+		description: <str>			# optional description
+		pathway: <str>				# ID of pathway instance
+		length: <float>				# length in meters
+		end1:						# connector attached to wire
+			type: <str>				# ID of connector type
+		end2:						# connectors attached to wire
+			type: <str>				# ID of connector type

-wire_cables:		# dictonary of all wires, cables and term_cables defined in project
+cables:			# dictonary of all cable instances defined in project
-				# wires and cables can only have two ends, but each end can have
+				# cables can only have two ends, but each end can have
 				# a fan out or split with multiple connectors
 				#
-	<str>:		# unique ID of wire or cable instance.
+	<str>:		# unique ID of cable instance.
 				# Wires within cables are assigned IDs automatically and are not listed here
-		type: <str>					# ID of wire/cable/term_cable type
+		type: <str>					# ID of cable type
 		identifier: <str>			# structured name
 		description: <str>			# optional description
 		pathway: <str>				# ID of pathway instance
-		length: <float>				# length in meters, automatically sourced from
+		length: <float>				# length in meters
-									# term cable attribute and ignored if specifed again here
 		end1:						# dictionary of connectors attached to cable or wire
 									# technically optional but being excluded will cause
 									# connections specified to be flagged as errors